6 Types of Window Frames and Its Materials

 - Affected by termites unless care is taken.

-PVC window frames are made of polyvinyl chloride and mostly preferred as it is fire resistant.
+PVC window frames are made of polyvinyl chloride and are mostly preferred as it is fire resistant.

 - Economical and durable